F-16 in 1/72 scale : kit review & modelling report

 (2) F-16B Belgian Air Force, coded "FS", Florennes base (year 2004).

 (3) F-16B-15Sp, USAF, 363 wing of 9 AF as based at Shaw, April 1985, coded "SW".

 The standard NATO F-16 scheme has the greys Fed.Std colours FS36270, 36118 and white 36375 at the lower surfaces.

 F-16B KLu Orange Jumper

-This Revell F-16B kit will be made as this F-16B TEST aircraft of the Royal Netherlands Air Force.
+This Revell F-16B kit can be made as this F-16B Block 15 MLU test aircraft of the Royal Netherlands Air Force.

 NOTE: I made this kit in 2011 in 1/32 scale, so will used the information obtained than.
 And a special article was published in our IPMS NL MIP Magazine nr 2010-4 with drawings by my modelling friend Joop Dionet.